TracySpitler/Musicache/README.md

-# api-driven-search-app
+# Musicache
-A search application that connects to an API to populate the page
+A search application that connects to an API to populate the page with related music albums.